datategy/Fair-Mango/docs/index.md

 print(is_biased)
 ```

 More detailed documentation and tutorials are available to help you integrate FairMango into your workflow.
-Visit our [API Documentation](api_documentation/dataset.md) and [Tutorials](tutorials.md) pages to learn more.
+Visit our [API Documentation](api_documentation/dataset.md) to learn more.

 ---